-Rocky Neck State Park Trail is a 2.5 mile moderately trafficked loop trail located near East Lyme, CT that features beautiful wild flowers and is rated as moderate.
+Rocky Neck State Park Trail is a 2.5 mile moderately trafficked loop trail located near East Lyme, Connecticut that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash